DOCUMENT TSC-2026/B57 · BLOG POST 57 · CONSUMER COMMERCE · REV. 01

 Here is how I would build a channel allocation deliberately rather than by accumulation.
 Start with your anchor: your owned Shopify store, sized not by its share of revenue but by its role as the channel that holds your margin, data, and customer relationship.
 Protect and invest in it regardless of how large the marketplaces get.
 Then add capture channels where your category's high-intent search demand lives, primarily Amazon for most categories, sized to the demand you would otherwise lose.
 Then add demand-creation channels suited to your product, TikTok Shop if you are visual and impulse-friendly, and increasingly the AI discovery layer, sized as growth positions you expect to compound.

-Layer in wholesale or retail if your category and margins support reaching offline and credibility-driven demand.
+Layer in wholesale or retail if your category and margins support reaching offline and credibility-driven demand, which is where a deliberate sales distribution strategy for a DTC brand starts to matter more than raw channel spend.
 And keep a small budget for exploratory bets on emerging surfaces, because the channel that is tiny today can be material in eighteen months, and being early is cheap.
 Then rebalance on the numbers that matter, contribution margin and total system contribution including halo effects, not the vanity revenue line.
 Category shapes everything here, a beauty brand and a furniture brand should have very different mixes, so anchor the weights to where your specific customers actually buy.

 25–40%